Motteo1/alx-low_level_programming/0x00-hello_world/README.md

 	Your program should return 0
 	You might have to install the package <libc6-dev-i386> on your Linux to test the <-m32 gcc> option

+100-intel A script that generates the assembly code (Intel syntax) od a C code and save it in an output file
+	The C file name will be saved in the variable <$CFILE>
+	The outputfile should be named the same as the C file, but with the extension <.s> instead of <.c>